albertqi/tamarin-workshop/ex2/README.md

 Look at the lemmas that are commented out in the skeleton file.
 Do you expect them to hold for the protocol specification above?

+- We expect all of the lemmas to hold since, under the protocol, an adversary should not be able to learn the shared key or the secret message.
+Indeed, all of the lemmas do hold.

 Comment them out and try proving them!
 Discuss your results with your peers.